PeakIndicators/Getting-Started-On-Azure-ML/Clone-and-Run-a-Notebook.md

  6. Close the terminal pane, terminating the session.

- 7. In the **Users/mslearn-dp100 folder**, open the **Get Started with Notebooks** notebook.
+ 7. In the **Users/mslearn-dp100 folder**, open the **Getting_Started_with_Azure_ML.ipynb** notebook.
 Then read the notes and follow the instructions it contains to learn how to connect to your Azure ML workspace, view resources and run cells.

  **Tip:** To run a code cell, select the cell you want to run and then use the ▷ button to run it.